-Like the Iron Curtain dividing East and West Germany, the death strip of the Berlin Wall became an ideal breeding ground for a certain kind of animal that thrived in these largely undisturbed open areas off-limits to the general population – bunny rabbits.
+Like the Iron Curtain dividing East and West Germany, the death strip of the Berlin Wall became an ideal breeding ground for a certain kind of animal that thrived in these largely undisturbed open areas, off-limits to the general population – bunny rabbits.

 The Oscar-nominated documentary, Rabbit a la Berlin, a kind of Cold War version of ‘Watership Down’, tells the story of these little furballs, the years they inhabited the death strip zone of the Berlin Wall, and their tragic demise following the end of the Cold War.

 Dubbed by critics as an allegorical study of a totalitarian system, the film explores what happened to the rabbits when their natural habitat was suddenly disturbed and dismantled, as they fled from the jubilant celebrations and were chased into the streets and bushes by oblivious Berliners, only to die of stress and hunger.
-Remarkably, much like their fellow East Germans, many of the rabbits fled to the West of the city, and are now faced with dealing with life in a very different, post-communist, world.
+Remarkably, much like their fellow East Germans, many of the rabbits fled to the West of the city, and are now faced with dealing with life in a very different, post-Communist, world.

 However, if you’re lucky you might still find some of them roaming the former death strip of the Wall.

 Tour Berlin for long enough and you’ll realise just how many shops there are selling pieces of the Berlin Wall.

 Understandably, a piece of this former concrete barrier has been THE souvenir of choice for the millions of tourists who flock to the German capital every year.
 Sadly, many of the pieces on sale in the city are far from authentic.
 Telling which ones are can be near impossible, although there are some methods, to the expert eye.

 In 2015, a football player for Hertha Berlin, Salomon Kalou, was threatened with a 10,000€ fine merely for posing with a hammer and chisel next to the Berlin Wall.

+In the months before its construction in 1961, thousands of East Germans fled to the West.
+With the complete encirclement of West Berlin, the government managed to reduce that exodus to almost nothing, for more than 28 years.
 Thousands of East Germans managed to escape, more than 5,000 between 1961 and 1989, but nothing like the vast numbers who were migrating West before the Berlin Wall was completed.